drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Constructing the super traingle

 	In order to be able to begin our DT algorithm, a _supertriangle_ needs to be constructed.
-This only needs to be done only once throughout the duration of the algorithm.
-Two routines in this algorithm deserve to be paralellized, computing the average point and computing the largest distance between two points.
+This needs to be done only once throughout the duration of the algorithm.
+Two routines in this algorithm deserve to be parallelized, computing the average point and computing the largest distance between two points.
 Computing the average point involves calculating the total sum of all points by a reduction which is followed by a division in each coordinate by the number of points in the set.
 When computing the maximum distance bewteen two points a CUDA kernel is lauched which spaws a thread for each point which then compares